JeyRunner/tuda-typst-templates/templates/tudaexercise/template/title.typ

   let right-items = ()
   assert(
     exercise-type in ("exercise", "submission"),
-    "Exercise template only supports types 'exercise' and 'submission'", )
+    message: "Exercise template only supports types 'exercise' and 'submission'", )
-  // Handle layouting, right first then default the rest to left for layout-key in info-layout.at("right") {
+  // Handle layouting, right first then default the rest to left if "right" in info-layout {
+    for layout-key in info-layout.at("right") {
       right-items = sort-info-to-list(right-items, info, layout-key)
     }
+  }
+  if "left" in info-layout {
     for layout-key in info-layout.at("left") {
       left-items = sort-info-to-list(left-items, info, layout-key)
+    }
   }

   grid(
     columns: (1fr, 1fr),
     align: (alignment.left, alignment.right),